pupil-labs/pupil-docs/src/invisible/getting-started/analyse-recordings-in-pupil-cloud.md

 A. In the right sidebar, type in the name of the event.
 B. Events will appear in the right sidebar.
-C. Events will also appear in the the timeline as small dots.
+C. Events will also appear in the timeline as small dots.

 <div class="pb-4" style="display:flex;justify-content:center;">
   <v-img